Skip to content

 policies?: SessionPolicies; // Optional: Session policies for pre-approved transactions

-propagateSessionErrors?: boolean; // Propagate transaction errors back to caller
+propagateSessionErrors?: boolean; // Propagate transaction errors back to caller instead of showing keychain UI

 // Performance options